 Lockdown across the world has presented many families with a unique financial situation.
-Some, who have sadly lost their incomes, have struggled with money, while others worked for companies that profited, or found themselves in a position where they simply weren’t spending as much money as usual.
+Some, who have sadly lost their incomes, have struggled with money during the lockdown, while others worked for companies that profited, or found themselves in a position where they simply weren’t spending as much money as usual.
 Whatever your financial situation, it is important to adapt your usual monetary habits, re-do your spreadsheets and develop a different way of looking at your bank balance.

 With that in mind, our first tip is to make or edit a simple financial spreadsheet.
 You may already have a spreadsheet with your incomings and outgoings listed on them, in which case, you should adapt these to reflect your new situation.
 So for instance, if you usually have a budget for socialising, but you haven’t been doing this due to lockdown, then mark this row as ‘zero’ and make a note that this money is now free to use on something else.
 That might be bridging the gap in your salary if you have seen a drop in income, or it might go into your savings account.
 There are many templates available online for budget spreadsheets, or use this Wikihow to see how to make one yourself.
 By creating a spreadsheet, you can get a visual picture of your finances and you can see where you have overspent or where you need to make improvements.
 Sometimes this can be a challenge as it does force you to question your habits and your spending, but it is a worthwhile exercise that works well in the long run.